Pages

 Mount Gambier also offers Ghost Tours, you can find them here via this link: http://mountgambier.localitylist.com.au/yellowresult.php/goal/Detail/ckey/2043

 So are the caves haunted by a little boy?
-If they are, whom is he, and why is there, in a cold wet cave?
+If they are, who is he, and why is there, in a cold wet cave?

-These are the questions no-one has an answer too right now...
+These are the questions no one has an answer to right now...

-More investigation and enquiry needs to be done to verify the existence of the boy and the authenticity of the photo's, but this is highly unlikely on both accounts, so the ghost boy, for now, will remain another of the mysteries of the area...
+More investigation is needed to verify the existence of the 'ghost boy' and the authenticity of the photos,; but this is highly unlikely on both accounts, so the ghost boy, for now, will remain another of the mysteries of the area...

-That concludes our look into Ghosts of the South Coast, for now, we will return to the area at a later date as we have uncovered a number of other local stories as well, but we feel it is important to not dwell on one area for too long.
+That concludes our look into Ghosts of the South Coast, for now, we will return to the area at a later date as we have uncovered several other local stories as well, but we feel it is important to not dwell on one area for too long.
 So we will move on for now, and come back down south at a later date.

 © 2013 Allen Tiller